DevFestVienna/devfest-at-site/call.md

 ####FAQ####

 #####Do you cover travel expenses?#####
-We won't be able to cover travel expenses.
-Depending on the sponsoring we will receive a limited subsidy to your travel expenses as a speaker might be possible; please indicate your needs in the comments section of the submission form.
+Generally we won't be able to cover travel expenses.
+We have a limited budget to subsidize costs for community speakers.
+If you need financial support please specify them in the comments section of the submission form.

-#####Do you accept talks afer the deadline?#####
+#####Do you accept talk proposals afer the deadline?#####
-After the deadline you will still be able to submit your proposal.
+After the deadline you will still be able to submit your proposal via email.
 We will keep a few slots empty for last-minute submissions, especially for new upcoming topics to be presented.
 The majority of talks however will be selected from the submissions received before the end of the deadline.